sendhil/docs.microsoft.com-nuget/docs/API/v3/package-base-address-resource.md

 If the package exists on the package source, a 200 status code is returned.
 The response body will be the package content itself.

-If the package does not exists, a 404 status code is returned.
+If the package does not exist on the package source, a 404 status code is returned.